 - Archival research is time consuming, and students may have to return for a follow-up visit

 - Early materials are often hand-written and difficult to read

 We recommend that students and teachers familiarize themselves with our holdings before students definitely settle on a topic, in order to determine ahead of time if they want to use resources at SC/UA, or research online resources in the Alexander Library computer lab only.
 (What materials do you have?)

-We will need to know five days in advance what materials your students want to view at SC/UA, so that we can have them ready when they visit (some materials are stored off-site).
+We will need to know one week in advance what materials your students want to view at SC/UA, so that we can review the list and can get back to you if there problems if if we have additional suggestions, and to make sure we have the materials ready when your students visit (some materials are stored off-site).
 Please email us the following information for each student (download the form in Word format to facilitate the process).
 Please note that students may not request books from the stacks of Alexander Library.

 For printed materials